Financial-Times/origami/apps/website/_specification-v1/components.md

 ### Subresources

 Origami components **may** load additional files (fonts, JSON data, images etc) from their own source.
-To do so safely, components **must** resolve file paths using the <a href="https://github.com/Financial-Times/o-assets" class="o-typography-link--external">Origami assets module</a>:
+To do so safely, components **must** resolve file paths using the <a href="https://github.com/Financial-Times/o-assets">Origami assets module</a>:

 Without any explicit configuration, `o-assets` will assume, as we do for sub-resources in Sass, that the components are installed publicly at a URL path of `/bower_components` on the current host, and will form URLs on that basis.
 Product developers are advised to reconfigure `o-assets` to accommodate their own server-side URL routing architecture.

-Where external resources are not within Origami components, a <a href="https://www.paulirish.com/2010/the-protocol-relative-url/" class="o-typography-link--external">protocol-relative</a> URL **must** be used (see <a href="https://github.com/Financial-Times/ft-origami/issues/173" class="o-typography-link--external">issue 173</a>.
+Where external resources are not within Origami components, a <a href="https://www.paulirish.com/2010/the-protocol-relative-url/">protocol-relative</a> URL **must** be used (see <a href="https://github.com/Financial-Times/ft-origami/issues/173">issue 173</a>.

 ## Testing

 ### Automated tests

-Components **should** include automated tests which at least verify that the component can be built using <a href="https://github.com/Financial-Times/origami-build-tools" class="o-typography-link--external">Origami Build Tools</a>.
+Components **should** include automated tests which at least verify that the component can be built using <a href="https://github.com/Financial-Times/origami-build-tools">Origami Build Tools</a>.

 A component author **may** additionally test their component however they like, providing that all test-related files **should** be in the `test` directory, and also ignored as outlined in [Bower ignored files](#bower-ignored-files).
 A component **may** use Origami Build tools to run the tests for consistency: